 Quality truly does matter, and if the whole thing isn’t going to be sturdy, it’s just wasted money that could have gone somewhere else.

 Now, I’ve heard that some people buy everything from IKEA.
 All the furniture you can think of is probably available in IKEA stores.

 But with that comes the cost.

 You could never, ever, have such a huge monopoly in furniture in terms of incredible price, and then not suffer anywhere else.

 That’s right, quality (and variety) suffers the most.
 However, a question does arise from that.
-Are IKEA Bunk Beds any worse than regular bunk beds that are roughly at the same price range?
+Are IKEA Bunk Beds any worse than regular bunk beds that are roughly in the same price range?
 They are actually not.
 Believe it or not, you get what you pay for.

 If you decide to pay $100 bucks for bunk beds, there is a big chance that after 3 years you will need a new one as soon as possible.
 They are just not made to last.
 And considering that you buy it for your children, I would strongly recommend reconsidering buying such cheap things.
 Kids need to be safe, and although you may pay less right now, it may bite you back down the line.

 If you want some affordable bunk beds for kids, check this link out.